Feesh09/Batch-Pranks/README.md

-#Developer Remember
+#Dev Notes

-Developers please remember to add file toc on tableofcontents|credits
+- when new script is made add file toc on tableofcontents_credits.bat